Neil Linhart

 Neil Linhart (born c.
 1985) is an American college football coach.
-He is the co-offensive coordinator and tight ends coach at Colorado Mesa University, positions he has held since 2025.
+He is the co-offensive coordinator and quarterbacks coach for Colorado Mesa University, positions he has held since 2026.
 He was the interim head football coach for William Jewell College in 2023.
 He also coached for Eureka, Bemidji State, Central Lakes College, Presentation, and South Dakota Mines.
 He played college football for Millikin as a wide receiver.